 University studies 60 credits/equivalent

 - Responsible department: Department of Earth Sciences

 On completion of the course, the student should be able to:

-- account for different theoretical design principles and models for sustainable design;
+- account for different theoretical and applied design principles and models for sustainable design;

 - account for and critically relate to sustainable design from an ethical, cultural and historical perspective;

 - critically review different design solutions ecological, social and economical consequences, risks, possible uses and functions in the work for a sustainable development;

 - independently apply a specific design theory on a specific challenge within the sustainability field.

 The course starts with an introduction to the concepts of sustainable development and design from an interdisciplinary perspective.
 After that, a broad orientation and overview is conducted of different design principles and models of sustainable design, as for example design with inspiration from nature and based on ecological systems and prerequisites.
 These examples are then reviewed and problematised from a critical analysis and discussion with focus on ethics, power, risks and possibilities, idea-historical examples, different culture and world views, and aesthetics.
 Finally, the student should apply the acquired, theoretical knowledge within a specific design principle on a field within the sustainability field.
 The course seeks an interdisciplinary work process where design includes technical, social, economical, ecological integrated and sustainable systems.
 The project work offers the possibility to use different creative presentations techniques.